CooperBigFoot/CAMELS-CH/docs/model_implementation_guidelines.md

 ### Data Characteristics

 - **Historical Data (`X`)**: Contains the target variable and potentially other dynamic features for the input window.
-The last feature is always the target variable.
+The first feature is always the target variable.
 - **Target Values (`y`)**: Contains the target values for the forecast horizon.
 During training, these are the ground truth values to predict.
 - **Static Features (`static`)**: Contains time-invariant catchment attributes preprocessed as tensors.
 - **Future Forcing (`future`)**: When available, contains known or forecasted external variables for the prediction period.
 Not all datasets will provide this.